CMPUT301W20T03/OnTime/README.md

 Download the apk, enable Internet, authorize location settings, and you're good to go!

 ## Features
-List of features ready and TODOs for future development
+List of features ready
 * Riders can request rides
 * Riders can rate drivers
 * Drivers can accept ride requests and get paid
-* Users can scan QR code for payments
+* Users can scan QR code for payments!

+TODOs for future development:
+* Night mode for the app

 ## Status
 Project is: _finished_